lookbe/neutts-unity-example/README.md

 5.  **Press Play:** Click the **Play** button in Unity.
 The system will initialize the models and process the text using the local English-only pipeline.

 ---

-5.  **Press Play:** Click the **Play** button in Unity.
-The system will initialize the models and process the text using the local English-only pipeline.